 Denver Broncos QB Chad Kelly arrested for trespassing, police say

-Denver Broncos backup quarterback Chad Kelly was arrested early Tuesday on a first-degree criminal trespass charge in Colorado, police said.
+Denver Broncos backup quarterback Chad Kelly -- the nephew of former Buffalo Bills quarterback Jim Kelly -- was arrested early Tuesday on a first-degree criminal trespass charge in Colorado, police said.

 Englewood police officers responded to a report of a man standing outside a residence at around 1:17 a.m., authorities said in a statement.
 The home’s occupant chased the man out of the residence and responding officers searched the area, police said.